ykasidit/bluetooth_gnss/README.md

 * Install the the [Flutter SDK](https://flutter.dev/docs/get-started/install) as per official instructions including the 'Android setup' part.

-* In this folder run:
+* Test the flutter sdk:
 `flutter sdk-path`

-* Test that it works:
 `flutter doctor`

 * In this folder run: